JAY-Z Raps ‘Leave Me Alone Becky’ While Beyonce Sings ‘Amen’ In ‘Family Feud’ Song

 JAY-Z has dropped his first album in four years — appropriately named ‘4:44’ — and we’ve all been wondering if it was going to involve a response to Beyonce’s cheating allegations on ‘Lemonade.’
 Now we have the answer!

 JAY-Z, 47, has finally responded to Beyonce‘s narrative on Lemonade (2016) that suggested JAY cheated on her.
 It all goes down in “Family Feud,” from his new visual album 4:44 (June 30.)
 We had a feeling he would address it in some way, but we totally didn’t see this coming!
-Listen to the song with your TIDAL subscription or Sprint login right here.
+The rapper went the extra mile with his 10-feature release, dishing about his home life, rise to the top and hunger to stay in the rap game.
+After Bey’s last album, fans were hoping to hear his side of the story and he delivered in a major way!

 A source told Us Weekly that he was “working on an album telling his side of things.”
 HollywoodLife.com was also exclusively given the heads-up that JAY’s version would praise and honor “the good men and fathers out there,” and now we can see the rumors were true!
 Fans couldn’t stop buzzing about his new jam, with many taking to social media after the lyrics were revealed.